 6 Bedroom 10 or more Persons

 C. Adult lease add-ons are subject to the same selection process as any applicant except that MPHA may waive verification of residential history.
-A lease add-on applicant who is denied admission based on screening criteria may request an informal hearing as any other applicant through the Leasing and Occupancy Department.
-A Tenant may not grieve the denial of a lease add-on based on occupancy standards or because MPHA has placed a moratorium upon placing highrise tenants on the family transfer waiting list.
-A Tenant also may not grieve the denial of a lease add-on to initiate or negotiate policy changes.
+A lease add-on applicant who is denied admission based on screening criteria may request an informal hearing as any other applicant through the Leasing, Occupancy and Compliance Department.
 Only the lease add-on applicant can grieve denial based on the results of the lease add-on’s applicant screening.
+A Tenant may grieve a denial of the addition to the Tenant’s Family when the denial is based on the Tenant’s failure to comply with the Lease.
+A Tenant may not grieve the denial of a lease add-on to initiate or negotiate policy changes, such as occupancy standards or because MPHA has imposed a moratorium.

 MPHA will approve lease add-ons only: